-Don’t fancy wiping tables or stacking shelves?
-We spoke to recent graduate Fiona who gave us her 5 reasons why teaching swimming is the perfect student job.
+We spoke to recent graduate Fiona who gave us her four reasons why teaching swimming is the ideal student job.

-Most swimming lessons during the week take place between 3 and 7.
-So unless you’re unfortunate enough to have 5pm lectures every day (ouch!), this should be the perfect time to do some teaching between your own lectures and your evening activity, be it working hard or playing hard.
+Most swimming lessons during the week take place between 3 and 7 pm.
+So unless you’re unfortunate enough to have 5 pm lectures every day (ouch!), this should be the perfect time to do some teaching between your own lectures and your evening activity.

-But, compared to the minimum wage of many bar and shop jobs, you’re going to have a much fuller wallet at the end of a shift.
-ASA Level 1 Assistant Swimming Teachers typically earn around £9.74/hr and ASA Level 2 Swimming teachers earn an average of £14.89/hr compared to the £6/hr average for lifeguards.
+Compared to the minimum wage of many bar and shop jobs, you’re going to have a much fuller wallet at the end of a shift.
+SEQ Level 1 Swimming Assistants (Teaching) typically earn around £11.26/hr and an SEQ Level 2 Teaching Swimming teacher earns an average of £16.52/hr compared to the £6/hr average for lifeguards.
 Find out more information about pay here.

 “I got the benefits of free swimming and use of the sauna at some of the places I worked,” recalls Fiona.
 “One of my friends was lucky enough to also spend the summer breaks working abroad, teaching swimming for kid’s holiday camps.”